 The study included 669 cases (393 females and 276 males), totally.
-The mean plasma triglycerides values of the groups were 51.0, 78.2, 121.8, 174,7, and 301.7 mg/dL, respectively.
-The mean age increased just up to the plasma triglycerides value of 200 mg/dL, and there was an increase of triglycerides about 8.1 mg/dL for each year of aging up to this value.
+The mean values of plasma triglycerides were 51.0, 78.2, 121.8, 174.7, and 301.7 mg/dL in the five groups, respectively.
+The mean age increased just up to the plasma triglycerides value of 200 mg/dL, and there was an increase of triglycerides, about 8.1 mg/dL for each year of aging up to the plasma triglycerides value of 200 mg/dL.
 Male ratio increased parallel to the increased plasma triglycerides values, gradually (32.3% versus 50.0%, p<0.001).
-BMI increased just up to the plasma triglycerides value of 150 mg/dL.
-FPG, HT, DM, and COPD increased parallel to the increased plasma triglycerides values, gradually, whereas LDL and WCH increased just up to the plasma triglycerides value of 200 mg/dL, gradually.
+BMI increased just up to the plasma triglycerides value of 150 mg/dL, significantly.
+Beside that the mean BMI values were 24.4, 27.0, 29.3, 29.9, and 30.1 kg/m2 in the five study groups, respectively.
+In other words, only the cases with the plasma triglycerides values of lower than 60 mg/dL had a normal mean BMI value.
+FPG, HT, DM, and COPD increased parallel to the increased plasma triglycerides values, gradually whereas LDL and WCH increased just up to the plasma triglycerides value of 200 mg/dL.
 Prevalence of smoking increased parallel to the increased plasma triglycerides values, gradually (16.9% versus 39.1%, p<0.001).
-Interestingly, the most significant increase of smoking was seen just after the plasma triglycerides value of 200 mg/dL, and there was not any significant effect of aging or excess weight on these patients (Table 1).
+Interestingly, the most significant increase of smoking was seen just after the plasma triglycerides value of 200 mg/dL, and there was not any significant effect of aging or excess weight on these patients.
+On the other hand, the greatest number of deteriorations (seven components, significantly) was observed during passage from the first into the second groups of the study cases.
+Whereas just six components deteriorated during passage from the second into the third groups, significantly.
+Three components deteriorated during passage from the third into the fourth, and four components deteriorated during passage from the fourth into the last groups, significantly (Table 1).